 You can attach multiple volumes to all tier types in N-tier applications.
 For each volume, you must specify the size and can optionally configure the storage type for each root disk.
 While the storage type is optional, CloudCenter uses the default storage type if not configured.

 There is no specific out-of-box storage type for clouds that are not listed in this section as most clouds support additional volumes.
 You can specify these details as follows:

 The number of volumes and default volume size details in the.

 When you restart a node or deploy an application, the appropriate volumes (defined in the Topology Modeler > Properties tab) are attached.
 For example, if Node 1 has Volumes V1 and V2, and Node 2 has volumes V3 and V4, then on restart, the same volume combination (number of volumes, size, and type) are attached to the nodes.

 Configurable Volume Attributes

-The Root Volume Size is part of the Volumes section – You can optionally provide the root disk size in this field
+Only AWS and VMware vCenter support the ability to specify the Root Disk Size – The Root Volume Size setting is part of the Volumes section – You can optionally provide the root disk size in this field for both these clouds.